Last updated on February 10th, 2023

-- When the cake is done, remove from the steamer and leave the cake out from the basket by lifting the parchment paper and let it cools down on a cooling rack.
+- When the cake is done, remove from the steamer and leave the cake out from the basket by lifting the parchment paper and let it cool down on a cooling rack.
 This way the bottom of the cake won't be wet and soggy

 - Let the cake cool down completely before slicing